DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: conclusions

 \section{conclusions}

-In this manuscript, we propose a source device anonymization scheme that leverages Deep Image Prior (DIP) paradigm to attenuate PRNU traces in natural images.
-With this method, a CNN learns to generate a PRNU-free image starting from a noise realization.
-Specifically: (i) the CNN generates an image; (ii) we inject the device PRNU into this image; (iii) we minimize the distance between the input query image and the PRNU-injected image.
-In doing so, we are able to generate an anonymized image with a strongly attenuated PRNU pattern and high visual quality.

-To this purpose, we define the PRNU anonymization task as an inverse problem.
-Then we recast such problem as a DIP problem, finding the CNN parameters that produce the best estimate of the PRNU-free image.
-Finally, we devise a post-processing operator for assembling the final anonymized image from the CNN outputs realized at different iterations.
+\glsreset{dip} In this manuscript, we propose a source device anonymization scheme that leverages the \gls{dip} paradigm to attenuate \gls{prnu} traces in natural images, paired with a post-processing scheme that exploits multiple images.
+With this method, a \gls{cnn} learns to iteratively generate images from noise realizations.
+Specifically, at each \gls{dip} iteration: (i) the \gls{cnn} generates an image; (ii) we inject the device \gls{prnu} into this image; (iii) we minimize the distance between the input query image and the \gls{prnu}-injected image.
+In doing so, we are able to generate multiple images with a strongly attenuated \gls{prnu} pattern and high visual quality.
+Finally, we devise an efficient post-processing operation for assembling the final anonymized image from the \gls{cnn} outputs realized at different iterations.

 We compare our method against state-of-the-art anonymization schemes through numerical examples.
-In particular, when the PRNU of the device is available, we achieve our best results.
-Our scheme can be generalized to the case of blind anonymization, i.e., when the device PRNU is unknown and only a noise residual can be extracted from the query image and then injected into the CNN output image.
+In particular, when the \gls{prnu} of the device is available, we achieve our best results.
+Our scheme can be generalized to the case of blind anonymization, i.e., when the device \gls{prnu} is unknown and only a noise residual can be extracted from the query image and then injected into the \gls{dip} generation process.

-Not surprisingly, our method suffers when the injected noise is quite different from the source device PRNU.
-However, it still proves superior to the considered state-of-the-art counterpart if we consider the homogeneity of PRNU removal effect.
-Indeed, we are capable of removing PRNU traces on all image regions, whereas the considered baseline mainly leaves image edges non-anonymized.
+Not surprisingly, our method suffers when the injected noise is quite different from the source device \gls{prnu}.
+However, it still proves interesting when compared to state-of-the-art solutions if we consider the homogeneity of \gls{prnu} removal effect.
+Indeed, we are capable of removing \gls{prnu} traces on all image regions, whereas the considered baseline leaves image edges mainly non-anonymized.

 Our future work will be devoted to investigate the possibility of starting from a pre-trained network to speed-up convergence.
-Moreover we will focus on a better inversion model to be used in case of blind PRNU removal.
+Moreover, we will focus on a better inversion model to be used in case of blind \gls{prnu} removal.